haleyscomet1P/my-writing/README.md

 # my-writing
 # About the My Writing Repo

 This repository houses a collection of my written works, primarily consisting of samples and clips from freelance clients, as well as previous employment.
+This readme doc is a work in progress and will house links to featured documents or document types as the portfolio is expanded.

 ## Documentation types